 We paid AstraZeneca an upfront non-refundable cash payment of \$1.0 million and issued 969,117 shares of our Series B Preferred stock, valued at \$3.0 million on the date of the AstraZeneca License Agreement.
 In addition, we have agreed to make cash payments to AstraZeneca of up to an aggregate of \$14.5 million upon the achievement of specified clinical development and regulatory approval milestones with respect to the AZ-Licensed Products and payments up to an additional aggregate amount of \$15.0 million upon the achievement of certain aggregate worldwide net sales milestones.
 With respect to any AZ-Licensed Products we commercialize under the AstraZeneca License Agreement, we will pay AstraZeneca a low to high single-digit percentage royalty rate on our, our affiliates' and our sublicensees' net sales of such AZ-Licensed Products, until, as determined on an AZ-Licensed Product-by-AZ-Licensed Product and country-by-country basis, the later of the date of the expiration of the last-to-expire AstraZeneca-licensed patent right containing a valid claim in such country and ten years from the first commercial sale of such AZ-Licensed Product in such country.
-The first milestone cash payment of \$2.0 million was earned upon the achievement of positive Phase 2 data for any AZ-Licensed Product, and we paid this in August 2019 upon the completion of a Phase 2b study of ARQ-151 in plague psoriasis.
+The first milestone cash payment of \$2.0 million was earned upon the achievement of positive Phase 2 data for any AZ-Licensed Product, and we paid this in August 2019 upon the completion of a Phase 2b study of ARQ-151 in plaque psoriasis.
+For more information, please see "Business-Exclusive License and Option Agreements."